What is child labor and how can we end it?

 🔹 Improve child protection mechanisms

 This includes investing in training social workers to provide optimum services for child protection prevention and response.
-Child protection services should identify cases of child labor and take appropriate action.
+Child protection services should identify cases of all forms of child labor and take appropriate action.

 🔹 Avoid child labor by using responsible business methods